Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 There are many other beach activities when you are wondering what can we do in Redang Island.
 If you walk around the beach areas near your resort, you will find volleyball nets and kayaks to rent.

 Kayaking, in particular, is a fun thing to do in Redang.
-Take it out and you may not have to paddle far to hit your own private spot.
+Take a kayak out and you won’t have to paddle far to hit your own private spot.

 Have A Close Encounter With A Turtle